 Finish The Right Section

-- Row 1: K to 5 sts before the centre spine marker, K2tog, PM, K1, K2tog (remove centre marker).
+- Row 1: K to 5 sts before the center spine marker, K2tog, PM, K1, K2tog (remove center marker).

 - Place the rem sts (the left side) on a stitch holder or spare cable with caps.

 - Turn the shawl to continue working on the right section.

 - Row 2: K to the end of the row.

 - Row 3: K to 2 sts before the marker, K2tog, SM, K2, turn.

 - Rep rows 3 and 4 until you have 3 sts left.